dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 All data elements configured for the Tracker domain are also included in the Data Element Group ‘Animal Surveillance’ [iMNcm8NLZSJ].
 This serves as a de facto DHIS2 data dictionary for the Animal Surveillance tracker use case.
 It allows for the data elements to be exported from DHIS2 and used independently of the Tracker program configuration, for example in the case that an implementation redesigns their Tracker from scratch for local workflows and still wants to use the metadata aligned with the FAO-recommended data variables.

+>**Caution:**
+>
-**Note: Data elements configured for this package are aligned to the version of EMPRES-i dated January 24, 2024.
-The EMPRES-i data dictionary and metadata may evolve over time, requiring updates, maintenance or re-mapping for countries that implement data exchange solutions.**
+>Data elements configured for this package are aligned to the version of EMPRES-i dated February 28, 2024.
+The EMPRES-i data dictionary and metadata may evolve over time, requiring updates, maintenance or re-mapping for countries that implement data exchange solutions.

 #### Cloned data elements for multiple option selection